alexparkinson1/CV/README.md

 ##### BeerPromise Logo -
 https://avatars0.githubusercontent.com/u/11629272?v=3&s=200

-#### Communications and working in Teams
+#### Communications and working in teams

-My friendly and open nature helps me to build good connections with people and I feel fulfilled working in a Team.
+My friendly and open nature helps me to build good connections with people and I feel fulfilled working in a team.

 - I worked with customers and in groups of fellow employees during my job in retail.
 Keeping the team attitude going, helping us to achieve what was wanted of us and more.
-- While working in groups during projects at Makers Academy, I was the first person my team mates went to for help with design and was always keen to help debugg.
+- While working in groups during projects at Makers Academy, I was the first person my teammates went to for help with design and was always keen to help debugg.
 But also I was the team member reminding everyone to stay focused but in high spirits, even in troublesome situations.

 ## Education